Sriisshti/Degen-token-/README.md

 Common Issues:

+Common Issues:

-Insufficient Tokens for Exchange or Transfer:
-Ensure you have enough tokens in your balance before performing exchange or transfer operations.
-Use viewBalance to check your balance.
+Insufficient Tokens for Exchange or Transfer: Ensure you have enough tokens in your balance before performing exchange or transfer operations.
+Use checkYourBalance to check your balance.

-Invalid Recipient Address:
-When transferring tokens, make sure the recipient address is valid and not the zero address.
+Invalid Recipient Address: When transferring tokens, make sure the recipient address is valid and not the zero address.
 ## Authors

 Srishti
-@Srishti

 ## License